If you want to import a SolidWorks assembly, save all of the assembly’s files to a new folder.

 - You can now import the assembly or the zip file into Vertex.

-- Parts that you want to collaborate on should be unhidden or unsuppressed.
+- Parts should be unhidden or unsuppressed.
 If they’re not, they’ll appear as gray (unavailable) in the BOM.

 - For more detailed instructions on how to save content using SolidWorks, see Pack and Go Overview.